GoogleCloudPlatform/cloud-build-notifiers/README.md

 This repo provides deployable notifier images and sources, as well as libraries for creating new notifiers.

+> This is an Alpha release of Cloud Build Notifiers.
+> This codebase might be changed in ways that are not backwards-compatible.
+> We do not recommend using this codebase for production applications.
+> Furthermore, this release is not subject to any SLA or deprecation policy.

 [Cloud Build](https://cloud.google.com/cloud-build) notifiers are Docker containers that connect to the
 [Cloud Build Pub/Sub topic](https://cloud.google.com/cloud-build/docs/send-build-notifications)